zama-ai/concrete-ml/docs/references/api/concrete.ml.quantization.quantized_ops.md

 Determine if this op can be fused.

-Max Pooling operation can not be fused since it must be performed over integer tensors and it combines different elements of the input tensors.
+Reshape operation can not be fused since it must be performed over integer tensors.

 **Returns:**

-- <b>`bool`</b>:  False, this operation can not be fused as it adds different encrypted integers
+- <b>`bool`</b>:  False, this operation can not be fused.

 ______________________________________________________________________